NakedFerret/NakedFerret.github.io/_posts/2014-02-27-indexeddb-caveat.md

 }
 {% endhighlight %}

 The function encapsulates the scope of the object, and updates the keyPath value with the key.
 The keyPath value is stored in `event.target.source.keyPath`, and the new key is the `result`.
-With this function, the code changes only slighty but works as expected.
+With this function, the code changes only slightly but works as expected.

 {% highlight javascript %}
 // open a transaction and access the object store